- Be extremely present.

 You are situated on a viewpoint, leaning back under a sweet pine.
 The trunk ascends high, as the crown rushes to meet the sky.
 Your eyes extend across the landscape.
 From the safety of the Adventurer’s Haven, you see bubbles floating on the river.
 They are travelling like a fleet of boats into the sunset.
 Birds are flying over trees, and their singing voices foretell the arrival of a night.

 No danger is disrupting the peaceful coexistence of your body and mind.
 Everything flows into one.
-By the fire’s heat, the temperature is perfectly fine.
+The temperature is perfectly fine by the fire’s heat.
 Even welcoming to outside travelers, who unfortunately, despite your wishes, do not come by.
-What a tranquil evening.
+What a tranquil evening, nevertheless.

 You untie your leather vest.
 Spasms halt, and your muscles relax.
 You lean back in comfort, but a cold sensation tingles your skin.
 As you sweep your hand through grass, you notice a cold rejuvenating dew.
 The peaceful night is creeping up in ever so slight steps, you wonder.